HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 | Bundle of rope |  quiver   | 1/2 heavy weapon |
 | 3 rations      | 1 treasure | 3 light items  |

 You begin play with 8 Slots and 2 additional QUICK-DRAW Slots.
-Gaining additional Slots as you level.
+Items kept in QUICK-DRAW Slots may be retrieved freely in combat.
 Small Items kept in a slot alone can be drawn as if in a QUICK-DRAW Slot.
 ## Hit Points and Grit
 **Grit**: Don't get hit points.
 It represents your ability to mitigate harm.